Quitting Smoking: Help for Cravings and Tough Situations

 Get support you can count on

 If you’re thinking about reaching for a cigarette, reach for help instead.
 Ask your friends and family to encourage the new non-smoking you, reach out to a support group, visit Nicotine Anonymous, or call 1-800-QUIT NOW.
 You can always call your American Cancer Society at 1-800-227-2345.
-We want you to quit smoking and we’re here to support you!
+We want you to quit smoking and we’re here to help you do it!

 To learn more